 What is active learning?

 A simple way to understand active learning and its applications in machine learning is to consider its broader definition.
 In an educational context, active learning refers to a learning activity in which the student participates or interacts with the learning process.
 It’s important to note the student is actively or experientially involved in the learning process as opposed to passively taking in the information.

 Similarly, in machine learning, active learning refers to any instance in machine learning in which the learner can interactively query an information source.
-In this case, the “student” is a machine learning algorithm, while the information source is sometimes called the “teacher” or “oracle” and can either be a human being or another intelligent system.
+In this case, the “student” is a machine learning algorithm.
+The information source is sometimes called the “teacher” or “oracle”.
+It can either be a human being or another intelligent system.

-In both the educational and machine learning definitions of active learning, the concept specifically focuses on active engagement with the information, which means involvement is critical in an active learning setup.
+Both the educational and machine learning definitions of active learning specifically focus on active engagement with the information.
+This means involvement is critical in an active learning setup.
 In this sense, the active learning concept in machine learning is actually a way to mimic humans learning actively by interactively engaging with the learning process.

 Let’s see what active learning means in the context of machine learning by looking at some practical examples.

 3 practical examples of active learning in machine learning engineering